Brett-Tanner/Journal/2024/Sep_24.md

 ## September 2nd

-- [] Add `#party?` to Event, so I can change the current check later without needing to find/replace
+- [x] Add `#party?` to Event, so I can change the current check later without needing to find/replace
-  - [] Change all occurrences of checking for the early bird discount
+  - [x] Change all occurrences of checking for the early bird discount

+### Leaving prep

+- [x] Hide images uploaded after n months from select box
+  - [x] Add tests for BlogGroupable
+  - [x] Refactor the BlogGroupable concern for readability
+- Registration Page
+  - [x] Refactor the view to HAML

+## September 3rd

 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch